 - 30 pecans

-- Place a cookie sheet in the freezer to chill.
+- Place a cookie sheet lined with parchment in the freezer to chill.

 - In a double boiler, melt your chocolate.
-(You can make a make-shift double-boiler by placing a bowl in a large pot full of water on the stove, and melting the chocolate in the bowl).
+(You can make a make-shift double-boiler by placing a bowl in a large pot with a few inches of water on the stove, and melting the chocolate in the bowl).

 - Remove caramel filling from freezer and roll into 20 evenly sized balls.
 Take one ball of caramel and squeeze flat, place three pecans inside, pointing outwards with some of the nut hanging over the caramel.
 Add another ball of caramel over top, and place this on top of the one of the chocolate circles.
 Repeat for remaining nine turtles.

 - Re-melt chocolate if it has hardened and scoop about 1 tbsp of chocolate over each turtle.
 It doesn’t need to be tidy.
 Use the back of a spoon to move the chocolate around if necessary.

 - Place in the fridge to set for 20 minutes.